infumap/infumap/docs/deployment/raspberry-pi-vpn-only.md

 ### Trust Caddy's Root Certificate on Clients

-Caddy's internal CA root certificate is stored on the Pi at:
+Caddy's internal CA root certificate is stored on the Raspberry Pi at:

     /var/lib/caddy/.local/share/caddy/pki/authorities/local/root.crt

-Copy that `root.crt` file to each trusted client device.
+Copy that `root.crt` file to each trusted client.

 On macOS: